 Mission

-Engage in novel fundamental research on hydrogen geostorage & carbon dioxide utilization/geostorage in unconventional organic-rich shale reservoirs, including partially depleted gas shale reservoirs
+Engage in fundamental research on hydrogen geostorage & carbon dioxide utilization/geostorage in unconventional organic-rich shale reservoirs by leveraging our unique:

 Objectives